Want to learn how to increase customer satisfaction survey scores? There's no great mystery here. Just hard work.

-Happier customers also end up spending more and spread positive word of mouth for your business instead of negative.
+- Happier customers also end up spending more and spread positive word of mouth for your business.

 Once you start measuring your NPS, you can find out which of your customers are Promoters, Passives, and Detractors.

-This is vital information to your organization.
+This is vital information for your organization.
 You would be wise to get feedback from all of your customers based on their survey scores.